-During the second year, each fellow will continue seeing diverse pathology by running the LAC+USC Medical Center Oculo-Facial service one day per week with the ASOPRS preceptors.
-He or she will continue to help train the USC Roski Eye Institute residents in the basic techniques of oculo-facial surgery at both LAC and the Keck Medical Center at USC.
-The fellow will spend up to one day per week at Children’s Hospital – Los Angeles (CHLA) learning more pediatric oculoplastics and ocular oncology, as well as spend time with the Craniofacial group at CHLA.
-The fellow will also rotate 1-2 days a week with Guy Massry in his Beverly Hills practice focusing on aesthetic oculoplastic surgery.
-The rest of the time will be spent at Keck on functional and aesthetic oculo-facial plastics, working also with laser skin resurfacing, broad band light, and other laser technology.
+During the second year, each fellow will continue to see diverse pathology by leading the LAC+USC Medical Center Oculo-Facial service one day per week with the ASOPRS preceptors.
+The fellow will continue to help train the USC Roski Eye Institute residents in the basic techniques of oculo-facial surgery at both LAC and the Keck Medical Center at USC and Martin Luther King Outpatient Surgery Center.
+The fellow will spend up to one day per week at Children’s Hospital – Los Angeles (CHLA) learning more pediatric oculoplastics and ocular oncology, will rotate 1-2 days a month with Guy Massry in his Beverly Hills practice focusing on aesthetic oculoplastic surgery, and balance their time at the Keck School of Medicine and the USC Roski Eye Institute on functional and aesthetic oculo-facial plastics, including laser skin resurfacing, broadband light, and other laser technology.
 Elective time with other subspecialists may also be arranged.

-For more information please contact Monica Chavez or call (323)865-6932.
+For more information please contact Malonie Bolanos or call (323)442-6785.

 The oculoplastic surgery fellowship at USC is one of the best in the country.
 I don’t think there is another program that offers the same breadth of exposure to functional, pediatric, and cosmetic cases.

 -Eric Hamill, MD.
 Alum of the Oculoplastic Fellowship Program, Class of 2020